 This is one of the city’s more sombre sights, bound to inspire you to look back at the sacrifices made by those lost in the First World War.

 The shrine was erected in the Kings Domain Gardens shortly after the war ended, and is still the focal point for ceremonies held each year on 25th April for ANZAC Day, and on 11th November for Remembrance Day.
-Consider viewing the shrine at night, as it’s almost even more impressive when it’s all lit up against the contrasting darkness.

 10.)
 The Dandenong Ranges